Ishita2015/SwagLabs_UI_Automation/README.md

 # SwagLabs_Automation

-This project aims to login into SwagLabs site and add the highest price item into cart and performe some below steps:
+This project aims to login into SwagLabs site and add the highest price item into cart and perform below steps:

-1. Login to https://www.saucedemo.com/ using username "standard_user" and password "secret_sauce".
+1. Login to https://www.saucedemo.com/ using username and password.

 2. Click on Open Menu button on the top left corner (Its a small box with 3 lines).

-3. Select ' About'.
+3. Select 'About'.

 4. Check if user is taken to https://saucelabs.com/ site